Updated: Sep 27, 2022

 When you buy a currency you swap your hard-earned money… for money.
 Confused?
 Let us see how this works with an example:

-You decide to exchange 14,000 U.S. dollars for British pound at a foreign-exchange dealer (the kind you find at airports).
+You decide to exchange 14,000 U.S. dollars for the British pounds at a foreign-exchange dealer (the kind you find at airports).

 The current exchange rate of GBP/USD is 1.4